PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Now, cceate the new cell block.
+Now, create the new cell block.
 The filename must match the name of the cell
 block type.

 ```